 member of the school's student services team along with our school social worker, school psychologist, and assistant principal.

 All of our meetings and interactions with students are confidential.
 However, safety is our greatest priority and if a student is being harmed, or harming others we must break this confidentiality to make sure all students are safe.

 August & September

 Responsibility Being dependable in carrying out obligations and duties.
-Showing reliability and consistence in words and conduct.
+Showing reliability and consistency in words and conduct.
 Being accountable for your own actions.
 Being committed to active involvement in your school and community.

 November & December

 Kindness Being considerate, courteous, helpful, and understanding of others.
 Showing care, compassion, friendship, and generosity.
 Treating others as you would like to be treated.